Ian Simpson (architect): Council development guidelines

+Later career

+In 2013, Simpson brought in experienced Manchester architect Roger Stephenson, whose own practice went into administration, helping him set up a new studio within the practice which will concentrate on projects at a different scale and type to Simpson and Haugh’s work.

+In 2014 Ian Simpson Archietects rebranded to SimpsonHaugh.

+Personal life

 In 2002 he moved in to live in a large apartment at No1 Deansgate, a new building he designed as part of the post-IRA bomb city centre reconstruction.
 He now lives with his long-term partner Jo Farrell and their son in the penthouse at the top of The Beetham Tower.
 He designed the building (described as "the UK’s first proper skyscraper outside London") and bought the top two floors (48th and 49th) as a 12,500 square foot shell before construction started.
-He was interviewed in his home by Daon Bruni for weekly on-line magazine Fashion Art and Design Weekly in August 2013.
+He was interviewed in his home by Daon Bruni for weekly online magazine Fashion Art and Design Weekly in August 2013.

 The apartment includes an olive grove: 30 mature trees were hoisted up by crane before the roof was completed.

 The views extend to 56 km in clear weather.

-Early days

-The first projects were in Manchester, including the Green Room theatre, a nine-year project with Manchester Museum and work on Ducie House and in Castlefield, where the practice is still based.
-These brought Simpson to the attention of Sir Howard Bernstein and the city council.